metrorailings/OwlBlog/content/posts/2022-week-4-insights.md

 Still not sure what to make of this Panther defense.
 Brian Burns is a star as is Jeremy Chinn.
 Does anybody else really stand out?
 What about their first-round draft picks in the secondary?

 Once again, Phil Snow with his hopeless three-man rushes.

+Frankie Luvu may be another name worth watching on that Carolina defense.
+He's been making multiple impact plays in the game.